suyashkumar2409/suyashkumar2409.github.io/_pages/about.md

 2. I die trying, and I wouldn't be alive to know I didn't achieve this.
 No worries.

 In neither will there be any regret, and I would have lived my life to the fullest, in the exact way I wanted to.

+---

+###### **Reason for Website**: Leave behind a life.

+Initially when I made the website, I had no idea why or what it will be.
+Today I have given more thought into it, and I know what it will be.
+- **Planets Analogy**
+  - We are the suns of our own solar system, and all the aspects of ourselves are planets that revolve around ourselves.
+  - Every planet that we care about should be a separate, isolated planet, and we must care for each planet, and not let the entire solar system go down, merely because things aren't going well in one or two planets.
+This builds **resilience**.
+  - Continuing with the planet analogy, this website would represent different aspects of me - the speaker side, the optimizer side, the thinker side, the hobbyist side, the adventurous side.
+I want to show all expects of myself.

+- **Self Expression**
+  - For the longest time, I believed that my life wasn't important enough to be documented.
+  - As a consequence of this, I didn't bother so much with taking photos, writing entries, putting it out in the world, and in general creating or producing things in the wild.
+  - **I value my life** _a lot more_ now, and want to produce a lot more, but I think a singular platform like X or Instagram is too restrictive.
+  - I want this website as my space of pure freedom of speech and expression, because I matter, and my style is unique.
+- **Networking**
+  - This is my **brand**, the website that helps people understand who I am.
+  - It is a one-stop look into who I am and how I think.
+It helps develop a quick initial impressions of me and whether it would be interesting to talk to me.
+  - It should get interesting people to reach out to me.
+  - It should also filter out people with less of a mutual fit.
+- **Edification**
+  - I want to evolve a **philosophy**.
+  - Ultimately I believe that everyone is optimizing for something.
+  - Every action that I take is a step towards optimizing for freedom and seeking the most fun game possible.
+  - With that philosophy in mind I want to maintain this website, as a record of my path to complete freedom.
+  - This wesbite is a memorabilia for how such a life could materialize.

+---